zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

 ..
 Note::

   The Secure Partition building should be skipped if it is not enabled.
-  This should be done by adding the following code at the begining of its ``CMakeLists.txt``
+  This should be done by adding the following code at the beginning of its ``CMakeLists.txt``

   .. code-block:: cmake